SciMed/style-guide/README.md

 * When setting up a new application, use `rake db:schema:load` and `rake db:seed` unless you have a good reason to run migrations from scratch.
 * Keep the `schema.rb` (or `structure.sql`) up to date and under version control.
 * Migrations should define any classes that they use.
 (If the class is deleted in the future the migrations should still be able to run).
 * Use those database features!
-Enforce default values, null contraints, uniqueness, etc in the database (in migrations) instead of only in the application layer.
+Enforce default values, null constraints, uniqueness, etc in the database (in migrations) instead of only in the application layer.
 (The database can avoid race conditions, is faster and more reliable).
-* If you have not-null contraints be sure to do dependant destroy on the parent.
+* If you have not-null constraints be sure to do dependent destroy on the parent.
 Otherwise you will get invalid query exceptions when things are deleted.
-* When you create a new migration, run it both UP AND DOWN before commiting the change. (rake db:migrate:redo will run the very last migration down and then up again)
+* When you create a new migration, run it both UP AND DOWN before committing the change. (rake db:migrate:redo will run the very last migration down and then up again)
 * Prefer using `change` in migrations to writing individual `up` and `down` methods when possible.
 * Make sure to update seeds/factories when adding columns (particularly those with validations) or tables
 * If you are modifying data in a migration be sure to call two methods at the beginning of the migration.
 If you don't reset the column information then some data could be silently lost instead of saved.
 Also, rails will only reset column information once even if you call it multiple times, which is why the `schema_cache` needs to be cleared first.